 As the Roots and Offshoots project advances, options arise in other media—video, interviews, podcasts, and small exhibitions about a person or concept that needs more attention, for example.
 Future works can address the relationship to advanced scholarship and classes that push boundaries of the academic canon.
 One can consider the relationship to policymaking and the ongoing education of elected officials, civil servants, for-profit and nonprofit leaders.

 The work of Ruth Tunstall Grant is ideal for this.
-She worked with city and county programs in terms of strategic planning, specific programs, art in public spaces and community celebrations and social service programs.
+She worked with city and county programs in terms of strategic planning, specific programs, art in public spaces, community celebrations, and social service programs.
 This was in addition to her impact on the art world, the education world, and the community.
 Her collaborative art and art of her students from her Santa Clara County Children’s Shelter program are featured in multiple county buildings.
 She constantly spoke of values.

 Ruth passed in June.
 A couple of her significant contributions to the community include: She developed the first outreach program to the schools via the San José Museum of Art, reaching kids where they lived, choosing schools in impoverished, struggling San José neighborhoods.
 She started Genesis/A Sanctuary for the Arts in downtown San José this full-of-life studio, art, and music space was housed at three sequential locations that she renovated and developed.
 The third location later transformed into the current Alameda ArtWorks.
 With Tunstall Grant’s art on the cover of Roots and Offshoots, the book itself is like a handbook on building communities.